jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/01-vietnam.md

 15
 merely for the collection of tribute. -->

-The king of Kiau-chi has a Chinese surname.
+The king of North Vietnam <!-- Kiau-chi --> has a Chinese surname.

-The clothing and food of the people are practically the same as those in China, with the exception that people  go barefooted.
+- The clothing and food of the people are practically the same as those in China, with the exception that people  go barefooted.

 Every year, on the 4th day of the first moon, they kill oxen to have a feast with their kinsfolk.
 The great annual feast-day is on the 15th of the 7th moon.
 - All families exchange civilities and give entertainments.
-- Officials present their superiors with live animals
+- Officials present their superiors with live animals.
-- Those superiors then give a feast in return on the 16th
+- Those superiors then give a feast in return on the 16th.

 On New Year's day, they pray to the Buddha, but they do not make presents to their ancestors (as we do in China).

 When they are ill, they do not use medicines.
 During the night they do not keep lamps burning.

 Their best musical instruments are those covered with boa-constrictor's skin.

 They do not know how to manufacture paper and writing brushes, so those from our provinces are in demand.

 Their products are:
 - ch'on-Uang (gharu wood)